Artists | Songs | Various Artists | Lists | Jukebox | About | Home

 • Holly Leaves And Christmas Trees (Elvis Presley, 1971)

-Hot Dogs The Hot Dogs are obscure punk rockers from Portland, Maine, and I found their amusing little single "Holy Shit, It's Christmas" through CD Baby (where, I should note, the band also offers a full-length album).
-The CD (a 5-track EP) is now also available for download.
+Hot Dogs The Hot Dogs are obscure punk rockers from Portland, Maine, and I found their amusing little song "Holy Shit, It's Christmas" through CD Baby - which eventually stopped selling music to the public, but the five-track EP is now widely available for download.
 Musically, "Holy Shit, It's Christmas" sounds like the Christmas record the Dead Milkmen never (but should have) made - hard-charging, tightly-wound punk (or, as the band puts it, "loud rock at unsafe speeds").
 Lyrically, the song tells the story of a depraved, drunken father who disappoints his family.
 "I put too much rum in the egg nog this year," laments singer Jeff Badger, and he passes out instead of playing Santa.
 Waking with a hangover on Christmas morning, he pleads, "Would you kids stop singing 'Deck The Halls'?
 Run upstairs and get Daddy's Tylenol!"
 With no presents to offer his children, Badger puts the blame on Saint Nick, and proffers this lame apology instead: "Sorry 'bout the stocking, here's a sock.
 Sorry 'bout the frosting, here's some caulk."
 Holy shit, indeed.
+(Unlikely as it might seem, this is not the same song as the one Deer Tick recorded in 2010.)

 • Home For Christmas (Kate Bush, 1992)